aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 2. You also need to ensure the DynamoDB table is created when the solution is deployed, which can be done by making the following changes to the **serverless.template** file:

     * Change the **Command** in the **AWS::Serverless::Function** section to **GetAsync**, since we updated the name of the method in the Function.cs file.
-    * Change the permissions granted to the Lambda function by updating the Policies parameter to include **AmazonDynamoDBFullAccess**, since it’ll now need permission to call the DynamoDB table.
+    * Change the permissions granted to the Lambda function by updating the Policies parameter to include **dynamodb:Scan**, since it’ll now need permission to call the DynamoDB table.
+The sample below shows a policy providing just that permission for the readingList DynamoDB table created.
-    > While using AmazonDynamoDBFullAccess for this example is fine, in a production system you should restrict the Lambda function’s permissions using the principle of least privilege.
     * Finally, you need to add a new resource section containing settings for the DynamoDB table.

     The **serverless.template** file should now look like the following: